marcel-van-de-kamp/movie-app/exercises/18/assignment.md

 > Your now able to access the form object that angular creates in the template via the `movieForm` variable.
 > Check it out and output its value in the template by using the `json` filter/pipe `{{ movieForm.value | json }}`

-> We now have two seperate states to keep track of inside the detail component, but we should let `NgForm` do all the work for us.
+> We now have two seperate states to keep track of inside the detail component, but we should let `NgForm` do all the work for us,
-> Besides we only want the details to be updated once we press a save button:
+> besides that we only want the details to be updated once we press a save button:
 - Remove the event bindings from the `ngModel` directives so only the changes to the model are reflected to the view
 - Add a save button with type `submit` to the bottom of the form
 - Add a function `onSubmit` to the movie detail component with one parameter `value` of type `any`